dongmingh/v1performance/README.md

     * **Instantiate**: instantiate chaincode
     * **QueryBlock**: query blockchain information
     * **Invoke**: invokes transaction
+* **peerFailover**: if this parameter is set to `TRUE` and if the transaction cannot be delivered to the targeted peer, then PTE will send the transaction to the next peer in the peer list, and so on.
+The peer list consists of all peers in the configuration json.
+* **ordererFailover**: if this parameter is set to `TRUE` and if the transaction cannot be delivered to the targeted orderer, then PTE will send the transaction to the next orderer in the orderer list, and so on.
+The orderer list consists of all orderers in the configuration json.
 * **invokeType**: invoke transaction type.
 This parameter is valid only if the transType is set to invoke
     * **Move**: move transaction
     * **Query**: query transaction